rouyng/airspotbot/README.md

 ### Images
 Put any images specified in the Images column of watchlist.csv in the `images/` subdirectory.
 Any media type accepted by Twitter is allowable (JPEG, GIF, and PNG).

 ### Location information
 airspotbot has several options for representing the geographical location of spotted aircraft.
 This is configured in the `[LOCATION]` section of `asb.config`.
-* "location_type": enter one of the following options:
+* `location_type`: enter one of the following options:
     * "manual": Use some string of text, like a place/region name.
 This is useful if your spotting coordinates and radius is close to a distinct landmark/area and you don't need any more granular location representation.
-For example, if airspotbot is set up to spot aircraft in a 1 nm radius of 51.4736, -0.4688, you might set this option to "manual" and "location_description" to "Heathrow Airport" so the bot just reports "*aircraft* is near Heathrow Airport".
+For example, if airspotbot is set up to spot aircraft in a 1 nm radius of 51.4736, -0.4688, you might set this option to "manual" and "location_description" to "near Heathrow Airport" so the bot just reports "*aircraft* is near Heathrow Airport".
     * "coordinate": Tweets latitude/longitude coordinates, rounded to 4 decimal places.
     * "pelias": Use pelias geocoder to reverse-lookup nearby landmarks based on the lat/long reported by ADSBx.
 Useful if you need airspotbot to cover a large area, such as a city with many neighborhoods and landmarks.
 The "pelias_host" option must also have a valid url to access a running instance of Pelias.
-* "location_description": If "location_type" is set to "manual", enter the text string you want to be tweeted along with the spot to identify the location (such as "Heathrow Airport", "Downtown Los Angeles", etc).
+* `location_description`: If "location_type" is set to "manual", enter the text string you want to be tweeted along with the spot to identify the location (such as "near Heathrow Airport", "over Downtown Los Angeles", etc).
-* "pelias_host": Enter the url/port of an active Pelias instance, such as "http://192.168.1.5:4000".
+* `pelias_host`: Enter the url/port of an active Pelias instance running a reverse geocoding endpoint, such as "http://192.168.1.5:4000".
 Required if you are using "location_type = pelias".
 [Find more information about Pelias here](https://github.com/pelias/documentation).
+* `pelias_port`: Port for API endpoint at host
+* `pelias_area_layer`: Contains the pelias layer name used to determine the nearest area to the spotted aircraft. "neighbourhood" is a good default, but can be changed depending on how coarse/fine you need.
+If empty, the description will not include an area.
+See [the Pelias docs](https://github.com/pelias/documentation/blob/master/reverse.md) for information on valid layers for the reverse geocoding endpoint.
+* `pelias_point_layer`: Contains the pelias layer name used to determine the closest point of interest to the spotted aircraft. "venue" is a good default, but can be changed depending on how coarse/fine you need.
+If empty, the description will not include a nearby point of interest.
+See [the Pelias docs](https://github.com/pelias/documentation/blob/master/reverse.md) for information on valid layers for the reverse geocoding endpoint.

 ## TODO list
 Here are some planned features/fixes.
 You are welcome to work on these if you are interested and able (see "Contributing" section below)